 Although we still have a long way to go in terms of achieving equal rights, treatment, and respect for women, I often reflect on how far we have come.
 Despite being at home during this time, I felt supported by other women in our virtual world.
 I hope that my work expresses gratitude for the women who have set the bar for all of us.

-These pieces are created using acrylics on 7x14 inch canvases while continuing to feature the influence of street art in the layers of brayered and airbrushed patterns and colours.
-To me they represent the layers of experience and history of each woman.
+These pieces are created on 7x14 inch canvases using acrylics and incorporate the influence of street art through brayered and airbrushed patterns and colors.
+To me, they represent the layers of experience and history of each woman.

 Featured on the cover of WHAT WOMEN CREATE magazine June 2021 issue